-Haptic images contain one or several image maps, some of which can be invisible to the user, that defines haptic behaviors.
-The main difference between shapes and images is that, in images, the haptic behavior parameter can change according to the particular grey-level pixel values of the image where the HTP points.
+Haptic images contain one or several image maps which define haptic behaviors; some these maps may be invisible to the user.
+The main difference between shapes and images is that, in images, the haptic behavior parameter can change according to the particular grey-level pixel values of a map in the image where the HTP points.
 We refer to this as spatial behavior mapping.
-The programmer constructs a grey-scale image (e.g., using a bitmap editor), where the level of each pixel determines the parameter of the haptic behavior produced from it.
-Using these pixel-based haptic image maps allows creating more sophisticated and complex mappings of haptic behaviors.
+The programmer constructs a greyscale image (e.g., using a bitmap editor), where the level of each pixel determines the parameter of the haptic behavior produced from it.
+These pixel-based haptic image maps allow creating more sophisticated and complex mappings of haptic behaviors.
 For example, Figure 4 illustrates using image maps for haptic behavior mapping.
-Image 4a (a satellite image) is normal graphics visible to users.
+Image 4a (a satellite image) is the normal graphic visible to users.
 The other images, which are invisible to the user, represent actual haptic mappings.
-Image 4b encodes a relief as a static behavior.
-4c represents the softness of different terrains, and 4d the ocean depth as different oscillation speeds.
+Image 4b encodes a relief as a static behavior; 4c represents the softness of different terrains; and 4d the ocean depth as different oscillation speeds.
 Because images are stacked, behaviors are automatically combined in a location-dependent manner.

 In the example below, the programmer uses the images shown in Figure 4a (i.e., the visible image), and Figure 4b (i.e., relief image map) to map the height of the HTP's rod as a function of the terrain relief.
 The developer uses a set of pre-existing or self-designed images and adds them to the canvas.
-Three main objects are created, a HTPImage, which receives the visible image as its construction parameter (line 1), a StaticBehavior (line 4), and a SpatialBehaviorMapping, which belongs to the static behavior, and is passed the reliefImage as its constructor parameter (line 5).
+Three main objects are created: a HTPImage, which receives the visible image as its construction parameter (line 1); a StaticBehavior (line 4); and a SpatialBehav-iorMapping, which belongs to the static behavior and is passed the reliefImage as its constructor parameter (line 5).
 The image is finally associated to the height produced by the mapping (line 6).
 As with all graphical haptics, registration with the HTP Manager is required (line 2).
 Similarly, the programmer can add more behaviors to an image for height or friction (e.g. Figures 4c and d).